 This size is great if you’re not sure what you want in an ukulele.
-It’s the Goldilocks size.
 And if you have small hands that feel stretched on a tenor, the concert still has a full sound with a shorter scale.

 - Scale length: 17-18 in./Total length: 26 in.

-Because of this the tenor ukulele is a popular performance instrument and it is the size most commonly found onstage these days.
+The tenor ukulele is a popular performance instrument and it is very commonly found onstage these days.
 Some great tenor players are: Jake Shimabukuro, Herb Ohta Jr., James Hill, David Kamakahi, and Brittni Paiva.

-The baritone ukulele is the biggest of the lot and the unique baritone tuning requires some knowledge or quick transposing to play familiar GCEA songs.
+The baritone ukulele is the biggest of the standard sizes and the usual

 Other Ukulele Sizes: